 More Info About My Practice

-Appointments times are offered Monday through Thursday and alternating Fridays.
+Appointments times are offered Monday through Thursday.
 The office is closed on the weekends.
-Flexible appointment times can be arranged in the evenings as they are available.
+Flexible appointment times can be arranged in the evenings as they become available.

 On the Fence About Going to Therapy?

 It is 100% normal to feel hesitant about making that initial call to start therapy.
 Many people feel nervous, self-conscious, or downright ashamed about "what it means to need therapy."
 Many of us grew up hearing and believing that therapy was for 'other' people and the need for therapy means that you are beyond help.
 This statement is one of the greatest myths of therapy.
 Simply put, therapy is a tool.
 It is one of many tools designed to aid a person in navigating everyday challenges in life.
 Many people who choose to attend therapy find that they take away some valuable self-discoveries, while others leave feeling more confident about how in interact in their relationships with others.
 All in all, therapy is not a 'one-size-fits-all', and I work hard to tailor my approach to fit your specific needs as they arise during our time together.